 Good lighting has the power to transform any kitchen.
 While we often prioritise aspects like the colour scheme, appliances and furnishings, it’s key that lighting is not forgotten.
-Carefully thought out lighting solutions can enhance the textures and colours used in your kitchen and create a brighter, more enjoyable space for you to enjoy while cooking and entertaining.
+Carefully thought-out lighting solutions can enhance the textures and colours used in your kitchen and create a brighter, more enjoyable space in which to cook and entertain.

 1. It gives the appearance of a larger kitchen